 - Kliff in Guilty Gear comes up to the waist of most of the younger cast; he's even a touch shorter than May, the second-youngest character in the game (Dizzy, the actual youngest character, is taller than either).
 Some of his special moves restore his youth, doubling his height in the process.

 - Old man Strago from Final Fantasy VI is 4'11" (1.51 cm), the second shortest character in the game, with his granddaughter Relm being taller than him (5'0").

 - Their respective sprites, however, are just as large as the sprites for the other characters.
 For Relm this is accomplished through a Nice Hat, but Strago makes up for lack of height with an abundance of Mohawk.

-- Most of the older characters in the first Jak and Daxter game (such as the bird lady and Jak's uncle) are tiny and reach only to Jak's waist.
+- Most of the older characters in Jak and Daxter: The Precursor Legacy (such as the bird lady and Jak's uncle) are tiny and reach only to Jak's waist.
 Samos the Sage is significantly shorter than his daughter Keira, though apparently his younger self was short as well.

 - Chin Gentsai in The King of Fighters is a diminutive man (he's just about as tall as Choi Bounge — himself a midget) well into his eighties, who drinks a lot, and still he can kick your ass and spit fire.

 - The twin witches Koume and Kotake in The Legend of Zelda: Ocarina of Time (where they are boss characters) and Majora's Mask (where they are allies) appear to be hunched and withered, but they still manage to be taller than adult Link.

 - Zhang Li in Perfect Dark Zero, until his Graal-induced transformation near the end.

 - Dr. Goodall in Megaman Star Force.
 She's even shorter than Zack (if you don't count her hair), and he's a middle schooler noted to be short for his age.